red-flag/red-flag.github.io/index.md

 ### Red Flag

-"Red Flag" in a company culture means that any person can stand-up and speak-up of a company problem.
+"Red Flag" in a company culture means that any person can stand-up and openly and loudly speak-up of a company problem.
 For example in some car companies any worker can stop assembly line (conveyer) if he knows that there are quality issues.

 ### Why